Challenges with building a remote business

 You need to be more structured with your communication.
-The reason is simple and this is part of the unique concept of remote working: there is a little amount of room for ad-hoc watercooler office conversations where some important things, brainstorming and corporate engagements happen just ‘on-the-go’ and without any structure.
+The reason is simple, and this is part of the unique concept of remote working: there is a little amount of room for ad-hoc watercooler office conversations were some crucial things, brainstorming and corporate engagements happen ‘on-the-go’ and without any structure.

 You have to work proactively to implement, maintain and strengthen communication policies within your distributed business.

 For employees, motivation is one of the biggest challenges.
 I can quote hundreds of studies on how large percentages of employees don’t feel they are motivated at work and how many hours per day are just wasted on unmotivated meaningless imitation of work.
 However, remote employees are always a bit more motivated to do their job because they enjoy the benefits of being a remote employee, which we have already discussed previously.
 However, entrepreneurs still have to find a way to keep the motivation flowing.
 From an entrepreneur’s perspective, motivation is different, and to know why we have to clarify what we mean by motivation.

 Motivation is being able to work on a job on your terms, set goals to achieve and gain success by meeting them.
 Now, small words here matter own terms, goals, and progress.
 How can a business owner screw this up?